Connect with us

 But perhaps what is most interesting is the fierce debate that ensued on Facebook and Twitter regarding the story.

-While some commenters were excited about the possibility of having a Kenyan ‘Dubai’, many others questioned China’s ability to a build a city for only Sh65 billion.
+While some commenters were excited about the possibility of having a Kenyan ‘Dubai’, many others questioned China’s ability to build a city for only Sh65 billion.

 “Sh65 billion is the cost of one skyscraper in Dubai,” said a commenter by the name IT6.